docker/docs/engine/getstarted-voting-app/index.md

 first, then come back.

->**Note:** If you are using Docker for Windows, you will not be able to follow along with the [machine setup](node-setup.md) part of this tutorial because it relies on a legacy driver that is incompatible with Docker for Windows.
+>**Note:** If you are using Docker for Windows, you will not be able to follow the [machine setup](node-setup.md) part of this tutorial because it describes a legacy driver that is incompatible with Docker for Windows.
 However, you can use a cloud setup instead, as described in the relevant steps.

 ## What you'll learn and do